HOW WE PLACE OUR PUPPIES

 We provide our families with the following:

 1. An AKC limited registration for your puppy.
 Limited means that the dog is not to be breed, and/or any offspring you may have will not be able to be registered with AKC.
 Under contract, you will agree to have your pet spay or neutered after the age of 24 months using a gonad sparing procedure, or leave intact and not to breed your puppy.
 If you choose to alter you puppy before that age, and before all grown of joints and long bones is completed, your health guarantee will be voided.
 This is done for the protection of your puppy’s proper growth and development!
 There are several health benefits to waiting to alter your dog (and to leave them intact for life), such as a reduction in risk of certain cancers.
 Your dog will still be able to participate in all AKC performance events, such as Rally, Obedience, Tracking, and Agility~and we highly encourage you to do so!
-I will consider full registrations to serious show homes only, on a co-ownership basis.
+I will consider full registrations to serious show homes only, and sometimes on a co-ownership basis.
 I file the paperwork with AKC on your behalf, and the certificate will be mailed to in a few weeks directly from AKC.
-At the time the puppy is picked up, I will require $20 to cover the AKC registration fee.
+At the time the puppy is picked up, I will require $20 to cover the AKC registration fee, which saves you $10.
+Your puppy will also be enrolled in AKC’s free heath insurance trial, which covers your puppy for 3 months!
 All puppies sold are required to be registered.

 2. Information regarding a raw natural diet and starter food.
 Your puppy will be weaned to this diet, which as many, many health benefits.
 However, if you insist your puppy grow up on kibble, we will be happy to help you find the right food.
 Regardless, you will need to prepare yourself and your home to continue the raw diet at the time your puppy comes home.
 If you do choose to switch your pup to kibble, that is your choice, but the transition needs to be a slow one, to better adjust the puppy and to avoid problems.